 Thanks for your interest!
 Learn more about my individual psychotherapy services (for residents of Washington & Oregon, as well as those in these 42 states) or view my current groups via Psychology Today.

-Finally, on a personal note, I’m an adoptive mother with a neurodiverse, multi-ethnic household.
-When I’m not serving as a psychotherapist or teaching, you’ll find me hanging at farmers markets, savoring local Nature, and growing in community.
+When I’m not serving as a psychotherapist or teaching, you’ll find me hanging at farmers markets, savoring local Nature, and growing in multiple greater Seattle gardens.

 Qualifications and education (prior to 2022, as Dr. Dawnn R. McWatters, Psy.D.):